transreductionist/github.io/mind_prints/poems/index_poems.rst

 Poems
 =========================

-A collection of poems.
+Here is a list of poems.

 .. toctree::
    :maxdepth: 1
-   :caption: A Collection of Poems ~
+   :caption: Poems ~

    parting_ways